Gradient Flow in Sparse Neural Networks and How Lottery Tickets Win: Introduction

 \section{Introduction}

 \Glspl{dnn} are the state-of-the-art method for solving problems in computer vision, speech recognition, and many other fields.
 While early research in deep learning focused on application to new problems, or pushing state-of-the-art performance with ever larger/more computationally expensive models, a broader focus has emerged towards their efficient real-world application.
-One such focus is on the observation that only a sparse subset of this dense connectivity is required for inference, as apparent in the success of \emph{pruning}~\Citep{mozer1989skeletonization,han2015learning}.
+One such focus is on the observation that only a sparse subset of this dense connectivity is required for inference, as apparent in the success of \emph{pruning}.

-Pruning has a long history in \gls{nn} literature, and remains the most popular approach for finding sparse \glspl{nn}.
+Pruning has a long history in \gls{nn} literature~\citep{mozer1989skeletonization,han2015learning}, and remains the most popular approach for finding sparse \glspl{nn}.
 Sparse \glspl{nn} found by pruning algorithms~\citep{han2015learning,gupta2018,Molchanov2017,louizos2017bayesian} (i.e.\ \emph{pruning solutions}) can match dense \gls{nn} generalization with much better efficiency at \emph{inference} time.
 However, naively \emph{training} an (unstructured) sparse \gls{nn} from a random initialization (i.e.\ \emph{from scratch}), typically leads to significantly worse generalization.

 Two methods in particular have shown some success at addressing this problem --- \glspl{lt} and \gls{dst}.
-The mechanism behind the success of both of these methods is not well understood however, e.g.~we don't know how to find \Acrfullpl{lt} efficiently; while RigL~\citep{evci2019b}, a recent \gls{dst} method, requires 5$\times$ the training steps to match dense \gls{nn} generalization.
+However, we don't know how to find \Acrfullpl{lt} efficiently; while RigL~\citep{evci2019b}, a recent \gls{dst} method, requires 5$\times$ the training steps to match dense \gls{nn} generalization.
 Only in understanding how these methods overcome the difficulty of sparse training can we improve upon them.